What is Google Tag Manager?

 Google Analytics (GA) is code that once added to your site will automatically provide you with a whole host of analytical data and reports based on your site's traffic.

-GTM is not a tracking tool and by default doesn't provide any analytical data - if you place the code on your site, by default, it will do nothing.
+GTM is not a tracking tool and by default doesn't provide any analytical data - if you place the code on your site, without further configuration, it will do nothing.
 You cannot perform any analysis of data or reporting within GTM.

 You can, amongst other things, create a whole host of additional custom data points based on user behaviour which you can then send to GA to be tracked alongside your standard user data.